Tascurator/tascurator-documents/docs/docs/modeling.md

 ## Category - カテゴリー

 Group to which Task belongs.
-The landlord can add Task to Categories after creating Category.
+The landlord can add Task to Category after creating Category.
+Display a warning dialog when deleting Category that owns Tasks.

 #### Constraints

-- The maximum number of Categories is 15.
+- The maximum number of Categories is 15
-- At least one Category per ShareHouse.
+- At least one Category per ShareHouse
+- Category doesn't exist unless there is at least one task associated with it

 ### Category ID